Serena Williams pulls off huge comeback at French Open

 The 36-year-old Williams revealed for CNN that she almost died while giving birth to daughter Olympia in September and has only contested two tournaments in 2018 prior to Roland Garros.

-None came on clay, either, a specialized surface where moving can be difficult.
+None came on clay, either, a specialized surface where moving can be difficult, unlike hard courts.

 And Williams -- down to 451st in the rankings due to her tour inactivity -- was facing a different Barty than the one she defeated at the 2014 Australian Open for the loss of only three games.